Erin Murphy (Massachusetts politician): 2024 campaign for clerk of the Suffolk Supreme Judicial Court

 Murphy announced her candidacy in March 2024.
 Incumbent clerk Maura Doyle (who had held the office since 1996) had already opted not to seek reelection.
 Murphy's opponent in the primary was public defense attorney Allison Cartwright.
 Since no candidates were seeking the Republican nomination, the winner of the September Democratic primary was anticipated to win the November general election without opposition.

 The clerk's office manages the law admissions of lawyers, disciplinary matters pertaining to lawyers, and single-justice cases of the high-court (appeals for emergency relief).
 The office is regarded as relatively obscure, with few locals being able to describe it.
 While low-profile, the office is considered high-paying and tends to offer job security as incumbents serve longer terms than city councilors and have regularly been reelected.

 Murphy was described as campaigning on a mantle of being an "old-school moderate focused on constituent services".
 The alignment of endorsements for each candidate led the primary to be described as a proxy battle between the city's progressive politicians and the city's more conservative "old guard".
 Many prominent progressive politicians endorsed Cartwright, while many practitioners of more conservative "old-school" Boston politics endorsed Murphy.
 Among those endorsing Murphy's candidacy were Boston city councilor Ed Flynn and U.S. Congressman Stephen Lynch, state senator Nick Collins, state representative Dan Hunt, city councilman John FitzGerald, and former mayor Raymond Flynn.
 Numerous of Murphy's prominent endorsers hailed from the neighborhoods of South Boston (including Collins and City Councillor Flynn) and Dorchester (including Hunt and FitzGerald).
 Among those supporting Cartwright against Murphy were mayor Wu, governor Maura Healey state attorney general Andrea Campbell, and congresswoman Ayanna Pressley.
 It was also described as a proxy battle between Mayor Wu's allies and her critics: with Wu and several allies endorsing Cartwright, and many Wu critics endorsing Murphy.
 These dynamics led the race to garner far more interest than elections for the office had previously attracted.
 Murphy and Cartwright's campaigns each raised hundreds of thousands of dollars.

 Murphy was defeated by Cartwright, winning 40% of the vote to Cartwright's 60%.
 Cartwright was the leading performer in 216 of 271 electoral precincts.

+Third term (2026–present)

-Having lost this election, Murphy declared her plans to run for re-election to the city council in 2025.
+After losing her campaign for county office, Murphy declared her plans to run for re-election to the city council in 2025.
+She won re-election.